-We estimate that we will receive net proceeds from this offering of approximately \$\) million, or approximately \$\) million if the underwriters' option to purchase additional shares is exercised in full, after deducting the underwriting discounts and commissions, and estimated expenses of this offering.
+We estimate that we will receive net proceeds from this offering of approximately \$ million, or approximately \$ million if the underwriters' option to purchase additional shares is exercised in full, after deducting the underwriting discounts and commissions, and estimated expenses of this offering.

 We intend to contribute the net proceeds of this offering to our operating partnership which in turn will use the majority of such proceeds to repay outstanding borrowings under the PF Loan Agreement portion of our Existing Credit Facility with Bank of America, N.A., an affiliate of one of the underwriters in this offering.
-As of April 21, 2015, we had approximately \$330.0 million outstanding under our Existing Credit Facility.
+As of September 30, 2015, we had approximately \$378 million outstanding under our Existing Credit Facility.
 Following such repayment, our operating partnership will use any remaining net proceeds, together with the available borrowing capacity under our Existing Credit Facility, to acquire our target assets subject to our investment strategy and to the extent consistent with maintaining our REIT qualification and our exception from registration under the 1940 Act and for general corporate purposes.
 Prior to the full investment of such remaining net proceeds, we intend to invest such remaining net proceeds in interest-bearing accounts and short-term, interest-bearing securities which are consistent with our intention to qualify for taxation as a REIT.

 The scheduled termination date of the PF Loan Agreement is July 19, 2019.
-Loans under the PF Loan Agreement bear interest at a rate equal to London Interbank Offered Rate, or LIBOR, plus 2.50% or, under certain circumstances, the Federal Funds Rate plus 2.50%, or a specifically negotiated rate on certain loans as approved by the administrative agent.
-Under the PF Loan Agreement, the borrowers also have the option of a loan where the rate is fixed until the expiration of the credit facility in July 2019.
-The fixed rate is determined by agreement between the borrower and administrative agent and is based on the prevailing US SWAP rate of an equivalent term to the average-life of the fixed rate portion of the borrowing plus an agreed upon margin
+Loans under the PF Loan Agreement bear interest at a rate equal to London Interbank Offered Rate, or LIBOR, plus 2.5% or, under certain circumstances, 2.5% plus the highest of (i) the Federal Funds Rate plus 0.5%, (ii) the rate of interest publicly announced by Bank of America from time to time as its "prime rate," and (iii) LIBOR plus 1.0%.
+Under the PF Loan Agreement, the borrowers also have the option to borrow at a fixed rate of interest until the expiration of the credit facility in July 2019.
+The fixed rate is determined by agreement with the administrative agent and is based on the prevailing US SWAP rate of an equivalent term to the average-life of the fixed rate portion of the borrowing plus an agreed upon margin.